Developer: Sega Publisher: Sega Release: 09/27/95 Genre: Platformer

 The Goddess Antowa created the world out of a jewel, including the sky, earth, sea, and air.
 To inhabit the planet she created two humans, Leda from a green jewel, and Astal from a red jewel.
 Astal was created to protect Leda while the goddess slept, a job he seemed a little too eager to fulfill.
 When the evil Jerado and his creation Geist kidnap Leda Astal nearly ruins the world in anger and is imprisoned on the moon.
 Although Jerado is dealt with Geist is still alive and kidnaps Leda once again.
 Astal breaks free to save her once again.

 The level design in Astal is what makes it a treat.
 This is a slower paced platformer, focused on measured leaps and brawling than fast action.
-Most of the levels are centered around one of Astal’s abilities.
+Most of the levels center around one of Astal’s abilities.
 The River of Dreams relies on your ability to pound the dragon to avoid spikes and incoming platforms.
 In Volcanic Valley you’ll finally get the chance to use your super breath to douse flaming enemies and flame dragons.
-That being said as much as I enjoy it Astal is still only a mid-tier platformer.
+Admittedly as much as I enjoy it Astal is still only a mid-tier platformer.
 The gimmicky stages stand out but outside of those the game is incredibly rudimentary.
 After a generation of all around excellence in the genre Astal’s simplicity feels like a step back.
 But at least it is better than Clockwork Knight.

 Astal was an astonishingly beautiful game at launch and remains so to this day.
 The art direction is simply fantastic.
 The game is extremely colorful, almost as if Sega were making up for the Genesis’ weakness in that area.
 Quartilla is a world full of gigantic plants and foliage and while it features your typical ice and fire stages they certainly look like nothing else.
 Most stages feature two or three layers of scrolling as well as foreground objects.
 The game scales in and out frequently to highlight certain elements and it is extremely cool.
 The boss battles take place in extravagant set pieces that are almost distracting.
 Astal really showed off the Saturn’s capabilities with 2d, too bad not many got to experience it.